Blendify/blender-manual/blender_docs/manual/modeling/meshes/mesh_structures.rst

 A vertex is primarily a single point or position in 3D space.
-It is usually invisible in rendering and in *Object mode*.
+It is usually invisible in rendering and in *Object Mode*.
 Don't mistake the center point of an object for a vertex.
 It looks similar, but it's bigger and you can't select it.
 Fig. Vertex example shows the center point labeled as
 "A", "B" and "C" are vertices.

-A simple way to create a new vertex is to click :kbd:`Ctrl-LMB` in *Edit mode*.
+A simple way to create a new vertex is to click :kbd:`Ctrl-LMB` in *Edit Mode*.
 Of course, as a computer screen is two-dimensional, Blender can't determine all three vertex coordinates from a single mouse click, so the new vertex is placed at the depth of the 3D cursor.
 Using the method described above,